Lilyan Singapore, Tokyo’s famous soba restaurant opens at Boat Quay with a Singapore-exclusive flavour

 Some eagle-eyed readers who travel frequently might recognise the brand: The soba spot is a perennial-favourite among the Japanese, ever since it first opened in Roppongi, Tokyo, back in 2021.

-Its specialty is traditional soba noodles crafted with 100%, gluten-free buckwheat flour as Lilyan takes the quality of its noodles seriously, believing in serving diners only the best.
+Its specialty is traditional soba noodles crafted with 100%, gluten-free buckwheat flour, as Lilyan takes the quality of its noodles seriously, believing in serving diners only the best.
 (Most run-of-the-mill soba stores tend to use a mixture of buckwheat and wheat flour instead.)

-Even if you haven’t been to its stores in Tokyo, fret not because you can now get its signature soba right in the heart of bustling Boat Quay — no flights needed!
+Even if you haven’t been to its stores in Tokyo, fret not, because you can now get its signature soba right in the heart of bustling Boat Quay — no flights needed!

 Lilyan’s Singapore outlet, which opened on August 27, marks the brand’s first foray outside of Tokyo, Japan.
-We also hear that the team also intends to open a second outlet here sometime next year.
+We also hear that the team intends to open a second outlet here sometime next year.

 Authentic vibes at Lilyan’s Singapore store